What are the new rules for UK travel to France?

 The ban applied regardless of the traveller’s vaccination status.
 A few “compelling reasons” were permitted for travel from the UK to France, including the automatic right for French citizens to return and for EU nationals to pass through to their main place of residence.

-A week ago, exemptions were extended to include essential business trips and for British residents of other European Union nations to be able to transit to their homes on the Continent.
+Exemptions were later extended to include essential business trips and for British residents of other European Union nations to be able to transit to their homes on the Continent.

-Why has the French ban continued for so long?
+Why did the French ban continued for so long?

-The ban was both futile and damaging – emotionally to many people deprived of family visits and holidays, and economically to ferry, train and air operators as well as the French tourism industry.
+The ban was very damaging: emotionally to many people deprived of family visits and holidays, and economically to ferry, train and air operators as well as the French tourism industry.

-Politics, and in particular the need leaders feel to look tough by imposing travel bans, has played havoc with the travel industry since 2020.
-Opening frontiers to Brits while closing down big events in France and making people work from home is unlikely to prove popular – except among people and businesses who benefit directly from UK tourism.
+The kindest explanation of why France continued with the pointless closure of its frontiers for so long is that there were fears that large numbers of British visitors testing positive for coronavirus could add to the pressure on the French health service.

+But politics provides more plausible explanations – in particular the need leaders around the world feel to look tough by imposing travel bans.

-Some say the ban was a political response to the UK’s bizarre decision in July 2021 to create a special “amber plus” category in coronavirus travel rules, requiring all arrivals from France to quarantine.
-British ministers ascribed that ban to a “variant of concern” prevalent on the French island of Réunion, but have never fully explained why the isle itself was exempted from the category.
+Some say the French ban was a political response to the UK’s bizarre decision in July 2021 to create a special “amber plus” category in coronavirus travel rules, requiring all arrivals from France to quarantine.

+British ministers ascribed that effective travel ban to a Covid variant of concern prevalent on the French island of Réunion, but have never fully explained why the isle itself was exempt from the category.

+In addition, opening frontiers to Brits while closing down big events in France and making people work from home is unlikely to prove popular – except among people and businesses who benefit directly from UK tourism.

-But the continuation of a pointless travel ban may simply be yet another example of the tendency of governments to be very swift to impose restrictions but very slow to ease them.
+But the continuation of a pointless travel ban may simply have been yet another example of the tendency of governments to be very swift to impose Covid restrictions yet to be very slow to ease them.

 Do other countries have a blanket ban on British travellers?